seacode/gmacs/docs/bbrkc_2017/bbrkc.md

 ## Fisheries Management
-King and Tanner crab stocks in the Bering Sea and Aleutian Islands are managed by the State of Alaska through a federal king and Tanner crab fishery management plan (FMP).
+King and Tanner crab stocks in the Bering Sea and Aleutian Islands are managed by the State of Alaska through a Federal king and Tanner crab fishery management plan (FMP).
 Under the FMP, management measures are divided into three categories: (1) fixed in the FMP, (2) frame worked in the FMP, and (3) discretion of the State of Alaska.
 The State of Alaska is responsible for determining and establishing the GHL/TAC under the framework in the FMP.